gi-ev/emisa-latex-package/README.md

 # emisa-latex-package
-The LaTeX package for the scientific journal EMISA (Enterprise Modelling and Information Systems Architectures)
+Developing and documentating the 'official' LaTeX package for preparing manuscripts for the journal EMISA (Enterprise Modelling and Information Systems Architectures): https://emisa-journal.org